gboeing/osmnx/README.md

 OSMnx is built on top of geopandas, networkx, and matplotlib and interacts with OpenStreetMap's APIs to:

-  * Download street networks anywhere in the world with a single line of code
+  * Download and model street networks or other networked infrastructure anywhere in the world with a single line of code
-  * Download other infrastructure types, place boundaries, building footprints, and points of interest
+  * Download any other spatial geometries, place boundaries, building footprints, or points of interest as a GeoDataFrame
   * Download by city name, polygon, bounding box, or point/address + network distance
   * Download drivable, walkable, bikeable, or all street networks
   * Download node elevations and calculate edge grades (inclines)